MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

   + `AP_ID`: Your Application Provider ID, as assigned by Mobile ID Service Provider.
 Mandatory.
   + `DtbsPrefix`: This string will be prepended to the language-specific login prompt sent to a mobile device.
 Default: ""
   + `ServiceUrlPrefix`: URL for Mobile ID service, must end with `/`.
 Default: `https://mobileid.swisscom.com/soap/services/`
-  + `SslKeystore`: Store location of certificate/key used for Mobile ID connectivity.
+  + `SslMidClientKeystore`: Store location of certificate/key used for Mobile ID connectivity.
 For ADFS, the value should be usually `LocalMachine`.
 Default: `CurrentUser`
   + `SslMidClientCertThumbprint`: The SHA1 Thumbprint of certificate used for Mobile ID connectivity.
 The thumbprint can be read out of the `Certificate` GUI (i.e. double-click the certificate file), or with a PowerShell cmdlet like `Get-ChildItem -Path cert:\\LocalMachine\My`.
 Mandatory.
   + `SslRootCaCertDN`: Distinguished Name of the Root Certificate in the certificate chain of Mobile ID servers.
 Default: "CN=Swisscom Root CA 2, OU=Digital Certificate Services, O=Swisscom, C=ch"
   + `SignRespCertFiles`: Additional certificate files